-Originally from Bury she has nonetheless lived in Blackburn for years.
+Originally from Bury Alexandra Gallagher has nonetheless lived in Blackburn for years.
 A fine artist, this is where her studio is.
 Her detailed and delicate work is sought after in galleries across the UK.
 More recently she has been creating work using digital images to make into exquisite collages.

 A veteran now of all three iterations of the Blackburn Open Walls festival.
 The expansion of street art into her town has also helped her to expand her craft.
 Twice experimenting with large scale paste ups in key locations for the first two festivals.
-For the 2018 version she thought she’d paint a full on mural.
+For the 2018 version she evolved to paint a full mural.
 Her first actual street painting.

-The reason we are meeting though is partly to see the art but really to record a podcast episode with her.
-Featuring as part of our ‘Art Related Noise‘ series with Enter Gallery.
-The gallery in Brighton was formerly known as Art Republic.
-It’s not exactly close to Blackburn where we are now.
+The reason we are meeting though is partly to see the art but really to record a podcast episode for ‘Art Related Noise‘ our series with Enter Gallery.
+The gallery in Brighton is not exactly close.
 But they sell a lot of Alexandra’s work and the podcast is meant to bridge the gap.
 To make a connection between people who might see and buy the work and the artist themselves.

 Her foray into the world of street art has been fortuitous.
 It’s not everyday a major street art festival establishes itself in your town.
 The mastermind behind it, Hayley Welsh, is another Blackburn artist and she has been the driving force.
 Gathering combinations of local, national and international artists to take part.
 The two hadn’t met before the festival took off but now they know each other well and work together to make it a reality.

 The first mural she shows me is from Phlegm.
-The big name artist from Sheffield, his illustrative style in which he creates a whole new world is hugely popular.
-It was recently voted Blackburn’s favourite mural Alexandra tells me proudly.
-Depicting a fantasy creature sitting at a loom, the image is clearly a nod to Blackburn’s historic past as a cotton weaving town.
+The big name artist from Sheffield.
+His illustrative style in which he creates a whole new world is hugely popular.
+It was recently voted Blackburn’s favourite mural.
+Depicting a fantasy creature sitting at a loom, the image is clearly a nod to Blackburn’s past as a cotton weaving town.

 Just around the corner is a piece from Hayley Welsh.
-The Blackburn local, who actually lives now in Australia but travels back to make the festival happen.
+The Blackburn local, who actually now lives in Australia, travels back to make the festival happen.
 She has created a work based on the cute little creatures she paints.
 Creatures that are meant to be representative of the thoughts in your head.
 Look around the town and there are plenty other murals from Hayley, all giving their own little messages.

-“It’s one of my favourite views in the town” says Alexandra as we look at Hayley’s cute creatures and up towards the work by Phlegm a little bit further up.
-Nearby we get to see other works from artists such as Case Maclaim, Mr Christa, Curtis Hylton, AddFuel and of course more from Alexandra herself.
+“It’s one of my favourite views in the town” says Alexandra as we look at Hayley’s cute creatures.
+Then up towards the work by Phlegm a little bit further up.
+Nearby we get to see other works from artists such as Case Maclaim, Mr Christa, Curtis Hylton, AddFuel and of course more from Alexandra Gallagher herself.

 But it’s not just benefiting the culture of the town.
 Street art can also bring attention to the town’s heritage Alexandra tells me.
 “I think that’s one thing that the street art does do.
 It makes people look at the town and the architecture and the buildings in a different way.
 Because we actually do have some amazingly beautiful Victorian buildings but we don’t really look at them above the shop fronts.”